Search

 While it is not mandated, some jurisdictions may have guidance.
 For example, the Alberta OHS legislation requires the employer to do what is reasonably practicable to ensure the health and safety of employees at the worksite and encourages the use of AEDs for emergencies in the workplace.
 When considering the use of AEDs at the workplace, it is recommended that the employer conduct a hazard assessment to evaluate the appropriate location(s) for installation, the population at risk, and the existing emergency response plans.

 Many jurisdictions across Canada are working towards increasing access to AEDs in public places.
-If your workplace is also considered a public space (such as a community centre, arena, golf course, school, airport, etc.), these requirements may apply.
+These requirements may apply if your workplace is also considered a public space (such as a community centre, arena, golf course, school, airport, etc.).

-Currently, British Columbia, Manitoba and Ontario have legislation that requires employers who are owners of designated public places to have AEDs installed.
-The owner of the designated public place must ensure that AEDs are installed and registered including details of their location with the provincial 911 emergency services.
-The AEDs must be displayed in conspicuous unobstructed areas to alert the public about the location and use of the AED.
+Currently, British Columbia, Manitoba, and Ontario have legislation that requires employers who own designated public places to install AEDs.
+The owner of the designated public place must ensure that AEDs are installed and registered, including details of their location, with the provincial 911 emergency services.
+The AEDs must be displayed in conspicuous, unobstructed areas to alert the public about their location and use.

 While we try to keep this information current and since legislation is amended from time to time, the AED legislation for your area should be consulted for the most up-to-date information.